 The Shasta County Sports staff have been mulling that over for months — what else do we have to do without sports — and have come up with a plan to have fall football … done regionally with like-sized schools, (mostly) in neighboring counties competing and then meeting for a section crown.

 Under our scenario, there would be six league games, one preseason crossover game and one bye with the season beginning in late September/early October.
 The idea behind this would be to limit out-of-county matchups as best as possible.
-This is difficult with how spread out the Northern Section is.
+With how spread out the Northern Section is makes this difficult and how schools with similar enrollments range in two to four per county.

 This is even more possible now that Shasta Union High School District announced Wednesday a full return in person for all students five days a week as part of Phase 3 of the SUHSD Board re-opening plan.
 There are safety protocols in place from, which includes all students and teachers wear face coverings on campus in addition to a variety of other social distancing measures.